fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

 Overview

-This chapter introduces topic modeling, which means using unsupervised machine learning to find \"topics\" within a given set of documents.
+This lab introduces topic modeling, which means using unsupervised machine learning to find \"topics\" within a given set of documents.
 You will explore the most common approaches to topic modeling, which are **Latent Semantic Analysis** (**LSA**), **Latent Dirichlet Allocation** (**LDA**), and the **Hierachical Dirichlet Process** (**HDP**), and learn the differences between them.
 You will then practice implementing these approaches in Python and review the common practical challenges in topic modeling.
-By the end of this chapter, you will be able to create topic models from any given dataset.
+By the end of this lab, you will be able to create topic models from any given dataset.